 - Blog posts

-hg” user when they connect to the repository host using SSH, using SSH URLs of the form “
+hg‘ user when they connect to the repository host using SSH, and use SSH URLs of the form ‘

-ssh://hg@repository-host/repository-name“.
-A restricted shell prevents them from using this access for unauthorized purposes.
+ssh://hg@repository-host/repository-name‘.
+A restricted shell prevents them from using this access for unauthorised purposes.
 Developers are authenticated only using SSH keys; no other form of authentication is supported.

-/usr/share/mercurial-server/refresh-auth” if you installed the .deb).
-You can then control what access they have to what repositories by editing the control file “
+/usr/share/mercurial-server/refresh-auth‘ if you installed the .deb).
+You can then control their access to particular repositories by editing the control file ‘

 For Git users, “gitosis” provides similar functionality.